gnl42/KaiZen-OpenAPI-Editor/README.md

 ### Use a published update site
 You can now install SwagEdit into your Eclipse by clicking on `Help > Install New Software... > Add...` This will show a dialog box from where you can select the location of the update site.
-Use the newest update site from "http://products.modelsolv.com/swagedit/mars2/" as URL, e.g. "http://products.modelsolv.com/swagedit/mars2/0.1.0.201607082009/".
+Use the update site from [http://products.modelsolv.com/swagedit/0.1.0/latest/](http://products.modelsolv.com/swagedit/0.1.0/latest/) as URL.

 ## User Documentation
 Read more about SwagEdit features on http://www.reprezen.com/swagger-tools